AIRCRAFT TOWING SYSTEMS

-ATS system installation is accomplished using a modular installation strategy, which seeks to minimize airport downtime.
-Taxiway channels are modular in design and constructed on site or near on site then installed in 8-hour shifts during airport down times such as middle of the night.
-This allows taxiway and/or gates to return to normal operations in between installations.
-Disruptions to airport operations are minimized by installing the taxi channels at night.
-In most European countries, flights are prohibited during the hours of operation 2300 - 0500.
-This timeframe varies at United States airports.
-During this downtime, installation is optimal.
-During an 8-hour break in airport operations, ATS World Wide can install up to 250 meters or about 300 feet of taxi channel.
-After the installation of the channel the airport can return to normal operations even though the ATS is not yet operational.
+Installation is accomplished using a modular installation strategy, which helps minimize airport downtime.
+Taxiway channels are constructed on-site then installed during airport downtimes such as the middle of the night.
+This allows taxiway and gates to return to normal operations in between installations.
+Most European countries have flights prohibited from 2300 to 0500 and in the US this time frame varies depending on the airport.
+During this downtime in airport operations, up to 250 meters or about 300 feet of taxi channel can be installed.
+After the downtime installation of the channel, the airport can return to normal operations even though the ATS system is not yet operational.

 Significant reduction in aircraft fuel consumption, due to not operating engines during taxi under ATS, translates to dramatic reductions in harmful emissions emitted into the atmosphere.
 They are as follows:

 The table below shows savings in emissions of different harmful substances: